ktmathews89/js_adventure/challenges.md

+# Challenge 1
-# After Variable & Conditionals Sections
+* After Variable & Conditionals Sections
-# After Functions & Scope Section (3, 4)
+* After Functions & Scope Section (3, 4)

-* Re-assign Scroll World - Update Variables

-# Challenge 1 - choose the correct password to lower the drawbridge [variables, reassignments]
-- Create a const variable passwordOne and assign it to string "Insufficient facts always invite danger."
-- Create a let variable called passwordTwo and assign it to string "Sometimes a feeling is all we humans have to go on."
-- Challenge 1 is to reassign the variable that can be reassigned to a new phrase: "Change is the essential process of all existence." and then console.log() to confirm it is reassigned.

-# Challenge 1 - Update the Scroll Message Box as you play the game
-- Reassign the Hello World Message with "LEVEL 1"
-- When landed... resassign ..
-LANDED!
-- if else to make keys light up or to move space ship
-- create function to increase or decrease spaceship speed

-#This will pass the first test, which is to go around a wall.
-When they come across an obstacle, the screen should show some text explaining the level.
+## Problem 1 - Make the spaceship move

+## Problem 2 - Increment levels

+## Problem 3 - Detect hit?
+Detect landed?

+# Challenge 2

+## Problem 1 - Change Speed...

+create a change speed function
+    the spaceship only has a incrementSpeed and decrementSpeed function... create a loop to keep calling that function until it reaches the speed. you entered.

+# Other

 # Challenge 2 - melt the ice to get through the wall by converting [variables, assigning statements, template literals]
 - Oh no!
 Looks like we're going to need to generate 820 smarlfUnits (alien temperature units) to melt the ice to get through to the other side of this wall.